RobinMeis/TTNmon-Gateway-Stats/README.md

 ``python3 ttnmon_forwarder.py``

 The file `systemd.service` contains a service template for use with systemd.
-Please make sure to adjust the script patch and create / change the ttnmon user.
+Please make sure to adjust the script path and create / change the ttnmon user.
 Finally follow the instructions provided below for Polyforwarder Setup.

-#### Polyforwarder settings
+#### Polyforwarder Setup
 Now you have to configure your existing UDP Forwarder to forward packets to TTNmon Gateway Stats beside to TTN or other networks.
 It might be located in `nano /opt/ttn-gateway/bin/local_conf.json`.

 You should have a line like the following: